f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 General
 =======

 The **System Settings > General** page allows you to configure Appliance mode for the F5OS layer.
 Appliance mode is a security feature where all root and bash shell access is disabled.
 A user will only be able to utilize the F5OS CLI and not the bash shell when Appliance mode is enabled.
 The page also displays the Systems Properties which includes the Base OS and Service Versions currently running on the appliance.
-Here you can also cconfigure the **Hostname** of the system, and configure a Message of the Day **MOTD** which is displayed on login.
+Here you can also configure the **Hostname** of the system, and configure a Message of the Day (**MOTD**) which is displayed on login.

 .. image:: images/initial_setup_of_rseries_platform_layer/image31.png
   :align: center